arangodb/arangodb/arangod/Futures/README.md

 ```

 Alternatively you can chain `thenValue` and `thenError` to handler exceptions.
 The error
-handler will be skipped if no exception occured.
+handler will be skipped if no exception occurred.

 ```C++